jimsnab/go-cmdline/README.md

 ## Extending Types

 You can write your own `cmdline.OptionTypes` interface to convert arguments to your own types and structs.
+It takes a moment to understand this interface, but it ultimately pretty simple.

 Construct the command line object with:

 ```go
 	cl := cmdline.NewCustomTypesCommandLine(myType)